-The Company had \$249.0 million of cash, cash equivalents and marketable securities at March 31, 2024, in addition to an available balance of \$25.0 million under the Loan and Security Agreement (the "Loan Agreement"), by and between the Company, as borrower, and Silicon Valley Bank, a division of First-Citizens Bank & Trust Company (the "Bank").
+The Company had \$239.1 million of cash, cash equivalents and marketable securities at June 30, 2024, in addition to an available balance of \$25.0 million under the Loan and Security Agreement (the "Original Loan Agreement"), dated September 5, 2023 by and between the Company, as borrower, and Silicon Valley Bank, a division of First-Citizens Bank & Trust Company (the "Bank"), as amended by the First Amendment to Loan and Security Agreement, dated June 28, 2024, by and between the Company and the Bank (the "Amendment," and the Original Loan Agreement as amended by the Amendment, the "Loan Agreement").
+See Footnote 10.
+Commitments and Contingencies for details.
 Management believes that the Company's cash, cash equivalents, marketable securities, and the amounts available under the Loan Agreement will be sufficient to fund the Company's current operating plan for at least the next 12 months from the filing date of these condensed consolidated financial statements.